h3tR/JeffrOS/README.md

   - 64-bit implementation

-I might change the build script to a make file... <br>
-I also might not. <br>
-It might be inefficient but a shell script is good enough for now.

 contains some copied code because I am not a good programmer and I want to do as much as I can in high level languages.